NITHISHKADAM-HUB/OxenFarmTask/README.md

      CLOUDINARY_SECRET=your cloudinary_secret

- 4.run 'npm run dev' on terminal to start.
+ 4. run 'npm run dev' on terminal to start.

- 5.type http://localhost:3050 on your browser to begin.
+ 5. type http://localhost:3050 on your browser to begin.